SleepyG11/localizer/README.md

             feeling: "love",
         },
     },
-) // -> "I'm live in New York with my cat Kitty.
+) // -> "I live in New York with my cat Kitty.
 She LOVE this place."
 ```

 ### No value